-Perhaps Ed’s attempt to define the root of things for Audrey is his resisting her drop into sore throats or headaches, letting only her body show strain.
+Perhaps Ed’s attempt to define the root of things for Audrey is him resisting her drop into sore throats or headaches, letting only her body show strain.

-I can respect an effort to understand, yet the answer seems narrow and his rather than hers, and I am touchy over what is given to me.
+I can respect an effort to understand, yet the answer seems narrow and Ed’s rather than hers, and am touchy over what is given to me.